| PROF. TED HONDERICH WEBSITE

 Is the mind ahead of the brain or behind it?
 Superior thoughts on the neuroscientist Libet.

-You gotta read it -- a review of John Searle on mind, language and society.
+You gotta read it -- a review of Searle on mind, language and society

-Honderich, McGinn, Strohminger -- academic insults and rows about two reviewed books, one being Honderich's superceded On Consciousness, another being McGinn's on the subject of disgust.
+Honderich, McGinn, Strohminger -- academic rows and insults about two reviewed books, one being Honderich's On Consciousness

 T.H.
 LECTURES, TALKS